TACC/HPC_Tips/README.md

       $ /path/to/HPCTips/bin/showTips -w
       $ /path/to/HPCTips/bin/showTips -a

-Where -n # prints a particular tip, and -a prints all tips.
+Where -n # prints a particular tip, -w disables any warning and -a prints all tips.

 8) Install **showTips** program and the HPC_Tips modulefile on your system